-Runners Lunge is a hip strength and stability pose.
-It strengthens the knees, quads, glutes and hips and stretches the ankles, calves, hamstrings, hip flexors and groin.
-It’s a great warm-up pose to practice before dropping into deeper into the psoas in Low Lunge and Lizard.
-And is a good prep pose for other standing postures, including High Lunge, Side Lunge.
+Runner’s Lunge is a hip strength, stability and mobility pose in yoga.
+It strengthens the quads, glutes and hip stabilisers, strengthens the ankles and calves, and stretches the hip flexors.
+It’s a great warm-up pose to practice before dropping deeper into the hip flexors in Low Lunge and Lizard, and a good prep pose for other standing postures, including High Lunge and Side Lunge.

-- Strengthens the knees, quads, glutes and hips.
+- Strengthens the quads, glutes and hip stabilisers.

-- Stretches the ankles, calves, hamstrings, hip flexors and groin.
+- Stretches the hip flexors of the back leg.

 CATEGORY